caltechlibrary/andor/docs/Workflow-Use-Cases.md

 The editor is allowed to change the object and the editor is allowed to pass the object back down the workflow.
-The editor group would look like
+The editor workflow queue would look like

 ```json
     {